mazzi/mazzi.github.com/_posts/2013-04-27-Playing-around-with-Haproxy.md

 tags: [howto, haproxy]
 ---

 As part of the infrastructure at work, we use [Haproxy](http://haproxy.1wt.euh) as a load balancer and [Nginx](http://nginx.org/) as webserver.
-Here a nice layout made with [Gliffy](http://www.gliffy.com)
+Here is a nice layout made with [Gliffy](http://www.gliffy.com)

 <img src="/images/2013/haproxy.png" alt="Network Layout" class="center" />

-As a requirement we had the necessity of redirect all the traffic received to only one of our servers depending on the format of the received request.
+As a requirement we had the necessity to redirect all the traffic received to only one of our servers depending on the format of the received request.
 The problem that we had was that all our traffic had to be over a secure connection (HTTPS) so the HTTP message received could not be analyzed because is encrypted.

 The latest version of Haproxy (1.5-dev18) supports native SSL.
 It's not an stable version but does the trick.
 Following a configuration example.